Qaaniet/Q-Sync/Tech Hub/Alteram Work/ICT Meeting.md

 Missing files speaks to the last stage, so long as the E-cover sheet exists they can account for that file When the file is received from SOCPEN, when a user states a file is missing, Liquid office, BRM is checked if there is nothing then it is regarded as a ghost file and the customer is deleted
 Complete the E-Cover sheet, it produces the barcode.
 The means of verification cannot only be on the online system.
 It shows a fraction of the work that is actually done.
+SASSA report stating that file is missing is correct Taking application on the ground, head office sees it far later, if a payment is ready for the next day they nee

+### E-Cover Sheet
+Tried the E-cover, forms need to go to RMC to scan and all of that work shows up under their name.
+They wait 30-40 days to get the forms to reflect
+Head Office provides the data, Local Office provides all of the information